Album cover: Packaging

 The album cover is a component of the overall packaging of an album.
+These could be done in a single or a multiple (gatefold) sleeve.
 Especially in the case of vinyl records with paperboard sleeves, these packages are prone to wear and tear, although wear and tear does often take place to some degree on covers contained within plastic cases.
 A variety of treatments could be applied to improve both their appearance and durability, such as clear plastic wrap.
 Many products have been available for the storage of vinyl albums, often clear plastic sleeves.

 The surface of a vinyl record is readily damaged, so aside from the outer paperboard sleeve, there is usually an inner protective cover to protect against dust and handling.
 This is normally shaped to allow it to readily slide within the outer cover.
 The inner sleeve is either thin white paper, either plain or printed with information on other recordings available from the same company, or a paper sleeve supporting a thin plastic bag.
 These quite often have a circular cut out so that the record label can be read without directly handling the record, though when the inner sleeve is printed with lyrics, which became quite common, then there is usually no hole.
 Decca Records used a system of colour-coding on these sleeves where a blue color denoted a stereophonic recording while red denoted a monophonic recording (the mono record players of the time were not always compatible with stereo records).
 This system was begun in the 1960s to reduce packaging costs.

 Packaging formats for compact discs widened the variety of presentations as well, even as the size of the CD meant that album covers were no longer so large.